Bruno Dyck Research and Writing

 Dyck, B. (2020).
 "The integral common good: Implications for Mele's seven key practices of

+humanistic management."
 Humanistic Management Journal, 5(1): 7-23.

 Building on previous understandings of the common good (which tend to focus on a particular community of people or on humankind generally), this paper develops the idea of the integral common good (which refers to the conditions of social and ecological life association with a flourishing holistic community), and describes implications for management practice.
 What if managers had a moral responsiblity to enhance the well-being of the socio-ecological community we all belong to?